 The only way to minimize the annoyance of car repair is to choose a high-quality

 shop.
-No amount of caution, communicating, or complaining will make up
+No amount of caution, communicating, or complaining can compensate

 But bad choices may lead to a mess of headaches.
-Forty-eight shops were
+Forty-four shops were

 rated inferior for the overall quality of their work by at least 20 percent